 The award provides an institution with the funds to support the two-year long training of an incoming movement disorders fellow, covering their salary and associated costs.
 The institution is responsible for recruiting and selecting the fellow to receive training – this is not an award to an individual.

 Programs will be evaluated on their track record for training fellows in movement disorders; this includes their clinical care and research environments and training opportunities.
 Programs that provide Fellows with in-depth exposure to clinical research in addition to clinical training are encouraged to apply.
+The Foundation will also take into consideration less-established programs where Foundation support could provide an opportunity for growth with the potential for geographic, patient, or fellow diversity.
 Programs will nominate an incoming Fellow for consideration as part of the application process.

 Level of Support